-- It is recommended to run the gum rinse program at the end of each working period (not later than once a week). - Replace the solution in the gum/finisher bottle with warm water. - Select program 4 on the program selector to start the gum rinse program. - Run the program 4 for approximately 10 minutes recirculating the water through the gumming system and then switch it off. - Leave the unit with water until the start of the next working period, then replace the water with fresh gum/finisher solution.
+It is recommended to run the gum rinse program at the end of each working period (not later than once a week).

+- Replace the solution in the gum/finisher bottle with warm water. - Select program #7 on the program selector to start the gum rinse program. - Run the program #7 for approximately 10 minutes recirculating the water through the gumming system and 3 minutes running dry.
+Then switch it off.